Financial Assistance: financial help when you don’t have enough money for living costs

 The college and the University together fund up-front support packages for first-degree Home undergraduates via the Oxford Bursary scheme.
 The total amount of money available to a student through a combination of repayable loans and non-repayable grants/bursaries depends on the student’s family’s household income.
 The aim is that through a combination of loans and grants/bursaries, plus help from parents (which is why the amount of support available from Oxford diminishes as family income rises), and perhaps a little vacation work, students should be able to cover reasonable term-time living costs.
 No first-degree Home student should be prevented from studying at Oxford for financial reasons.
 However, sometimes, such cost-of-living support does not quite provide sufficient funding, or family circumstances change, and a student needs to ask for financial assistance funding from the College.
 If the combination of government loan, government grant, Oxford Bursary, and parental contribution cannot meet your reasonable living costs during term-time, you should consider applying for financial assistance.

 EU and Overseas Undergraduates (and self-funding Home undergraduates)

-Students (whether undergraduates or graduates) who are intermitting their studies are not normally eligible to receive Financial Assistance funding during the period in which they are not enrolled for their studies; but if they experience hardship on return to study, for any reason including reasons related to their intermission, then they should consider applying for Financial Assistance funding.
+Students (whether undergraduates or graduates) who are suspending their studies are not normally eligible to receive financial assistance funding during the period in which they are not enrolled for their studies; but if they experience financial difficulty on return to study, for any reason including reasons related to their intermission, then they should consider applying for financila assistance funding.

 Further Information and Advice on How to Apply

-To ask for further information on college financial aid, or to discuss your situation to see what help might be available, please make an appointment to see the Academic Registrar in the Academic Office (email@example.com; 01865 (2)79665).
+To ask for further information on college financial assistance funding, or to discuss your situation to see what help might be available, please make an appointment to see the Academic Registrar in the Academic Office (email@example.com; 01865 (2)79665).